 Born in the U.S. and raised in Europe since the age of 6, Esther began playing the violin at the age of 4 and made her concerto debut aged 8.
-She has completed the Excellence Bachelor Programme at the Hochschule für Musik und Theater in Munich, and continues to receive mentorship from Augustin Dumay after completing the Artist Diploma Programme at the Queen Elisabeth Music Chapel in Brussels.
-Prior to this, she worked with Zakhar Bron, Leonid Kerbel and Berent Korfker.
+She has completed the Excellence Bachelor Programme at the Hochschule für Musik und Theater in Munich, and the Artist Diploma Programme at the Queen Elisabeth Music Chapel in Brussels.
+Esther plays the 1704 “Prince Obolensky” Stradivarius, generously lent to her by a private collector.

 Esther is honoured to be an official Champion of music therapy charity Nordoff Robbins.